-Laptop: scp PID@newriver1.arc.vt.edu:~burkardt/5414/quad.c .
+Laptop: scp PID@newriver1.arc.vt.edu: ~burkardt/3634/quad.c . <- Don't forget "period"

 Copying files from your laptop to NewRiver is similar.
 In order to see this happen, it will be easier if we make a copy of hello.c called goodbye.c.
 Then if we transfer this file from your laptop back to NewRiver, it will stand out: